marijnh/Eloquent-JavaScript/17_canvas.md

 The ((star)) (5) depicted is built out of `quadraticCurveTo` lines.
 You could also draw one with straight lines.
-Divide a circle into eight pieces, or a piece for each point you want your star to have.
+Divide a circle into eight pieces for a star with eight points, or however many pieces you want.
 Draw lines between these points, making them curve toward the center of the star.
 With `quadraticCurveTo`, you can use the center as the control point.

 hint}}